 One major outcome of Peng’s research while at USC is the publication of her translation of the third edition of “Wildland Recreation—Ecology and Management” into Chinese.

 This summer, Peng completed a two-month internship with the U.S. National Park Service in Denver, Colorado.
 Peng is returning to Tongji University in Shanghai to complete her doctoral studies in landscape architecture and to continue pursuing her research interests in geodesign, biodiversity, conservation planning, and ecosystem service assessment and mapping.

-To apply to be a visiting scholar with the USC Spatial Sciences Institute, please email a statement of interest and CV to Dr. John P. Wilson, professor and director, at email@example.com.
+To apply to be a visiting student or scholar with the USC Spatial Sciences Institute, please email a statement of interest and CV to Dr. John P. Wilson, professor and director, at email@example.com.